-Name / Position Cr Christine Hamilton-Prime, JP.
+Name / Position Cr Daniel Kingston.
 Item No. / Subject CJ017-02/22 - Strategic Community Reference Group-Appointment of Community Member Representatives for 2022 and 2023.
 Nature of Interest Interest that may affect impartiality.
-Extent of Interest A number of the candidates seeking appointment to the Strategic Community Reference Group are known to Cr Hamilton-Prime.
+Extent of Interest A number of the nominations are known to me or have been members of groups that Cr Kingston has been a part of.

 Name / Position Cr John Logan.
 Item No. / Subject CJ017-02/22 - Strategic Community Reference Group-Appointment of Community Member Representatives for 2022 and 2023.
 Nature of Interest Interest that may affect impartiality.
-Extent of Interest A number of the candidates for representation roles are known to Cr Logan.
+Extent of Interest A number of the candidates for representative roles are known to Cr Logan.